billhibazzz/TideSDK-User-Docs/source/guides/using_php/README.md

   </script>

-External PHP code has full access to the DOM and the Titanium object as usual.
+External PHP code has full access to the DOM and the TideSDK object as usual.
 There is one important difference between the approaches described above:

 * When including PHP via the include or require commands, you should surround your code with `<?php ?>` tags
 * When including with `<script>` tags, you should not surround it with `<?php ?>` tags.